filters the input signal

 pair arguments in any order as

-'ImpulseResponse','iir','StopbandAttenuation',30filters the input using a minimum-order IIR filter that attenuates frequencies higher than
+'ImpulseResponse','iir','StopbandAttenuation',30filters the input using a minimum-order IIR filter that attenuates frequencies lower than

 fpassby 30 dB.